snyk-labs/pysnyk/README.md

 * `test_npm(<name>, <version>)` - returns an IssueSet containing vulnerability information for an NPM package

-Here's an example of testing a particular Python package.
+Here's an example of checking a particular Python package.

 ```python
 >>> org = client.organizations.first()